This page provides an overview of BigQuery jobs.

 Because jobs can potentially take a long time to complete, they execute asynchronously and can be polled for their status.
 Shorter actions, such as listing resources or getting metadata, are not managed by a job resource.

 At a minimum, to run a job, you must have

 bigquery.jobs.create permissions are required for jobs that are automatically

 created by BigQuery, and they are required for jobs that you

-For more information on IAM roles and permissions in BigQuery, see Access control.
+For more information on Cloud IAM roles and permissions in BigQuery, see Predefined roles and permissions.